CARING FOR YOUR NEW GOAT KID

 Minimize the stress your goat encounters as much as possible.
 It will be happier, healthier, and get sick less often.

 Feeding grain or goat pellets is not absolutely necessary, but it will usually help them gain weight and gain some nutrients that they might be missing on normal pasture.
-About 2 cups of grain/pellets per goat, per day, is plenty (we use Purina Noble Goat pellets).
+About 2 cups of grain/pellets per goat, per day, is plenty (DuMor or Purina Goat pellets).
 Caution to feeding goats products containing molasses such as "horse feed" or "sweet feed".
 Sometimes it can cause a vitamin B deficiency and endanger the goat.
 Whatever you decide to feed, be consistent.
 If you change something you are feeding, do it gradually.
 Contrary to fairy tales, a goats digestive system can be very sensitive and abrupt changes can be stressful.

 It is necessary to have loose minerals or a mineral salt block for them to lick as they please.
-This will supplement what they might be missing from normal pasture.
+This will supplement what minerals they might be missing from normal pasture.

 It also is good to find a treat that they like and use it as a reward or bonding help.
 Different goats will like different things and might not be open to eating something new the first time or two that it is offered.
-Some suggestions are: bread, apple pieces, banana pieces (skin and all), potato skins, grapes, or garden vegetables.
+Some suggestions are: bread, crackers, apple pieces, banana pieces (skin and all), potato skins, grapes, or garden vegetables.

 Diet for Male goats.